-Pentagon chief in Mongolia to strengthen military bonds
+Pentagon chief visits Mongolia to strengthen military bonds

 “I’d like to name this fine-looking horse Marshall, after Gen. George Marshall,” Esper said Thursday as he was presented with a 7-year-old buckskin during a time-honored traditional ceremony at Mongolia’s Ministry of Defense.

-Esper’s stop in Ulaanbaatar — the third U.S. engagement with Mongolia in recent weeks — underscored its key role in America’s new defense strategy that lists China and Russia as priority competitors.
+Esper’s stop in Ulaanbaatar, the third U.S. engagement with Mongolia in recent weeks, underscored its key role in America’s new defense strategy that lists China and Russia as priority competitors.

 With just over 3 million people spread over an area twice the size of Texas, Mongolia has worked to maintain its independence from Beijing and Moscow by increasing its ties to other world powers, including the U.S. It describes the U.S. as a “third neighbor.”